bamarni/dockness/README.md

     Options:
-      -tld          Top-level domain to use (defaults to "docker") -port         Port to listen on (defaults to "53") -server-only  Server only, doesn't try to create a resolver configuration file -user         Execute the "docker-machine ip" command as a different user (defaults to "SUDO_USER")
+      -tld          Top-level domain to use (defaults to "docker") -ttl          Time to Live for DNS records (defaults to 0) -port         Port to listen on (defaults to "53") -server-only  Server only, doesn't try to create a resolver configuration file -user         Execute the "docker-machine ip" command as a different user (defaults to "SUDO_USER")